-We hold an Athena SWAN Bronze award (Nov 2015), based on our plan to improve recruitment and retention of women at all levels of the department.
-We have now fully implemented the Bronze Award action plan and following on from our achievements we are working towards an Athena SWAN Silver Award action plan to continue making the department a positive environment for all staff.
+We hold an Athena SWAN Silver award (April 2019), based on our plan to improve recruitment and retention of women at all levels of the department.
+Having fully implemented the Bronze Award action plan we are currently following our Athena SWAN Silver Award action plan to continue making the department a positive environment for all staff.

 The Positive Involvement Committee (PIC) is charged with overseeing issues of communication, equality, diversity and community building within the Department.
 The Committee includes Postdoctoral, Postgraduate and Undergraduate representatives as well as representatives of technical, administrative and academic staff.

 - Five female professors either promoted or appointed.